Mass in B minor structure: Scoring

 The work is scored for five vocal soloists, chorus and orchestra.
 Its movements are listed in a table with the scoring of voices and instruments, key, tempo marking, time signature and source.
-The movement numbering follows the Bärenreiter edition of the Neue Bach-Ausgabe, first in a consecutive numbering (NBA II), then in a numbering for the four individual parts (NBA I).
+The movement numbering follows the Bärenreiter edition of the Neue Bach-Ausgabe (NBA), first in a consecutive numbering (NBA II), then in a numbering for the four individual parts (NBA I).

 The voices are abbreviated S for soprano, A for alto, T for tenor, B for bass.
 Bach asked for two sopranos.
 Practical performances often have only one soprano soloist, sharing the parts for the second soprano (SII) between soprano and alto.
 A four-part choir is indicated by SATB, a five-part choir by SSATB.
 The Sanctus requires six vocal parts, SSAATB, which are often divided in the three upper voices versus the lower voices.
 The Osanna requires two choirs SATB.

 Instruments in the orchestra are three trumpets (Tr), timpani (Ti), corno da caccia (Co), two flauti traversi (Ft), two oboes (Ob), two oboes d'amore (Oa), two bassoons (Fg), two violins (Vl), viola (Va), and basso continuo.
 The continuo is not mentioned in the table as it is present all the time.
 The other instruments are grouped by brass, woodwinds and strings.

 Bach based movements of the Mass in B minor on earlier compositions.
 What is known about reworked earlier material is indicated in the last two columns of the table (earlier composition; year of composition), including some educated guesswork, as found in the indicated scholarly literature.
 This does not include the 1733 version of Part I (the movements that constitute the Kyrie and Gloria), but earlier compositions which Bach used as basis for that version.